uwspstar/Side-Projects/Nodejs-Projects/readme.md

 ### non-blocking, or asynchronous nature
 -  Node applications are highly-scalable and this is because of ```the non-blocking, or asynchronous nature of Node.```
 - a ```single thread``` allocated to handle a request.
 So a ```single thread``` is used to handle ```multiple requests.```
-- tradition blocking, or sychronous architecture (like ASP.NET or Rails) , a new thread to serve another client.
+- tradition blocking, or synchronous architecture (like ASP.NET or Rails) , a new thread to serve another client.
 ```
 a thread is allocated to handle that request.
 As part of handling that request,
 it is likely that we're going to query a database,